mathesar-foundation/mathesar/docs/docs/installation/guided-install/index.md

 - A reverse proxy server to serve static files and set up SSL certificates
 - An upgrade server to handle upgrading Mathesar via the web interface

-If you'd like to know the steps performed by the install script in more detail, you can read our [Guided installation script: under the hood](./under-the-hood.md) document.
+If you'd like to know the steps performed by the install script in more detail, you can read our [Guided installation: under the hood](./under-the-hood.md) document.

 ## Step-by-step guide {: #steps}